Hambantota, Sri Lanka

-The design of buildings and the airport infrastructure is planned to immingle with the environment.
-One quarter of energy consumption is planned to be sourced from natural renewable energy.
-Existing water bodies will be preserved and new water bodies will be developed to maintain the ecological balance.
+The design of buildings and the airport infrastructure is planned to intermingle with the environment.
+The airport uses 15% of energy needed to run the facility from natural renewable sources to reduce the carbon footprint.
+Existing water bodies are preserved and new water bodies are developed to maintain the ecological balance.

 Benefits of the Hambantota International Airport project

-Hambantota International Airport is set to provide an alternate air transport link to Sri Lanka.
-Its opening will avoid the traffic congestion at Bandaranaike International Airport (BIA) by diverting some traffic.
+HIA provides an alternate air transport link to Sri Lanka.
+It avoids congestion at Bandaranaike International Airport (BIA) by diverting traffic.

 The Hambantota and Monaragala regions are economically developing with a great scope for growth.
-Construction of an airport near these regions will uplift the economic and business activities.
-Direct and indirect employment opportunities will be created for the people around the airport, which in turn will help ease the poverty in the region.
+Presence of an airport near these regions helps uplift the economic and business activities.
+Direct and indirect employment opportunities are created for the people around the airport.

-The surrounding neighbourhood is a large agricultural zone and the cargo facility in the airport will help to enhance the export capacities of the country and increase the economic activity.
+The surrounding neighbourhood is a large agricultural zone and the cargo facility in the airport helps to enhance the export capacities and the economic activity of the country.

 Hambantota International financing

-The Government of Sri Lanka (GOSL) and Airport Authority of Sri Lanka (AASL) are financing the project.
-Additionally a Chinese firm is funding $210m for the project.
+The Government of Sri Lanka (GOSL) and Airport Authority of Sri Lanka (AASL) financed the project.
+A Chinese firm also funded $210m for the project.

 Hambantota International contractors